Aurified-266/VulkanSystemRenderSwitcher/README.md

 | Unity Scheduler Tweaks	| Too specific.
 Better handled by the OS or game-specific settings. |
 | Spanish Language |	Translated all comments, logs, and UI messages to English for clarity. |

-2. 🛡️ Enhanced Security & Stability
+**2. 🛡️ Enhanced Security & Stability
-Added safeguards to ensure the module doesn't break your device if something is missing.
+Added safeguards to ensure the module doesn't break your device if something is missing.**

 **Robust Driver Verification: Added a new check_vulkan_support() function that:**
 - Verifies ro.hardware.vulkan is set to turnip.